stefani-nedelcheva/stefani-nedelcheva/README.md

 ## Experience Highlights

-- Built and maintained sports data platforms delivering real-time odds, predictions, results, and statistics
+- Mintained sports data platforms delivering real-time odds, predictions, results, and statistics
-- Architected and maintained an OddsPortal CMS using Laravel and Filament
+- Maintained CMS using Laravel and Filament
 - Improved application performance using Varnish, Memcache, and Redis
 - Worked with Docker and Kubernetes for containerized development and deployment
 - Implemented and maintained CI/CD pipelines in GitLab
-- Developed automated test coverage with PHPUnit to reduce regressions in high-traffic environments
+- Developed automated test coverage with PHPUnit/Pest to reduce regressions in high-traffic environments

 ## What I Work On